You are here

-Power in the self-managed server room is distributed by the 'power bars' attached to the back of the racks and shelves.
+Power in the self-managed server room is distributed by the 'power bars' attached to the back of the racks.
 These present as IEC C13 and C19 outlets.
-The support team will be able to supply suitably-sized C14-C13 leads from stock when you install your machine, which will be appropriate for almost all cases.
+When you install your machine, the support team will be able to supply IEC C14-C13 power leads of appropriate length from stock.
+These should be suitable for use in almost all cases.

 We try to balance the load within and between the power bars where possible.
 When your machine is installed it will be assigned a power-bar outlet (or outlets, in the case of a machine with dual power supplies) with this in mind.
 If you are later working on your machine, please reconnect it to the same outlet(s).
 Note that as machines are added and removed, and loads change, we may need to move things around at a later date; we will try to schedule this in advance where possible.

 In a few cases, equipment will expect C19 or even 13A power.
 If yours is one of these, please contact support in advance, so that the technicians have time to source or make up something suitable.
 Note that in no case should the 13A wall sockets be used to power equipment in the racks or shelves, as this would cause a trip hazard.

 All power in the self-managed server room is supplied via the same central uninterruptible power supply (UPS) as supplies power to the main Informatics server room.
 This means that machines in the self-managed server room are naturally protected from any short-term problems (spikes, glitches, black-outs, etc.) which might affect the main University power supply.
 No special action is required by owners of self-managed machines to take advantage of this.

 WARNING: Three phase power is in use in the self-managed server room.

 Each individual power bar or 13A socket provides the usual single-phase nominal 240V between live and neutral.
 However there is a nominal 440V between phases.